cepharum/hitchy/docs-source/principles.md

 This principle looks contrary to others listed here for sure.
 However, due to lack of transpilers properly helping with bridging this gap, Hitchy keeps an eye on performance.

-* Work synchronous as long as possible.
+* Work synchronously as long as possible.
 * Take a local copy of some expensively accessible information.

   ```javascript